Centor Score (Modified/McIsaac) for Strep Pharyngitis

 - Most cases of pharyngitis are viral in origin, and with the rare incidence of rheumatic fever, along with the questionable benefits of early antibiotics to prevent sequelae like peritonsillar abscess, antibiotics are prescribed much less often.
 Steroids (like dexamethasone) and NSAIDS often provide similar pain relief and resolution of symptoms to antibiotics.

 - Most pharyngitis is viral and does not respond to antibiotic treatment.
 The Centor Score attempts to predict which patients will have culture-confirmed streptococcal infections of their pharynx to help determine which patients to test in the first place.

-- The newer FeverPAIN Score is similar, but the Centor Score has the distinguishes between adolescents and young adults from pre-adolescents—important because strep carrier rates are higher in preadolescents than adolescents/young adults, and older patients are more likely to have severe symptoms and develop suppurative complications (Mitchell 2011).
+- The newer FeverPAIN Score is similar, but the Centor Score distinguishes between adolescents/young adults and pre-adolescents—important because strep carrier rates are higher in preadolescents than adolescents/young adults, and older patients are more likely to have severe symptoms and develop suppurative complications (Mitchell 2011).

 Please fill out required fields.

 Why did you develop the Centor Score?
 Was there a clinical experience that inspired you to create this tool for clinicians?